jobjo/jobjo.github.io/_posts/2020-09-20-type-safe-dependencies.md

 a value.
 Note that the only way of constructing a value is to use the embedded *int* sub-context and the `Context.value` function.

-So far we've basically replicated the reader monad.
+So far we've basically replicated the reader-monad.
 But importantly, we've solved the problem of freely mixing resources.
 Here's the `get_log_mode`
 example: